Rainyan/sourcemod-nt-anti-ghosthop/README.md

 ### Cvars
 * `sm_nt_anti_ghosthop_verbosity` How much feedback to give to the players about ghosthopping.
 0: disabled, 1: notify when being limited in text chat.
 Default: 1
 * `sm_nt_anti_ghosthop_scale` Scaling for the strictness of the anti-ghosthop slowdown.
 Minimum: 0.0, Default: 1.0

+### What happened to the older versions?
+The old versions are still available [from the tags](https://github.com/Rainyan/sourcemod-nt-anti-ghosthop/tags).
+Note that these older versions are no longer supported.